-- 1. Educational Leadership - (a) Curriculum and instructional skills including developing instructional priorities and program objectives. - (b) Pupil growth including review of available indicators of pupil progress. - (c) Identification and improvement of areas of district weakness. - 2.
-Administrative leadership skills including effective utilization of human, financial, and physical resources.
+1. Educational Leadership

+- (a) Curriculum and instructional skills including developing instructional priorities and program objectives. - (b) Pupil growth including review of available indicators of pupil progress. - (c) Identification and improvement of areas of district weakness.

 SUBJECT: EVALUATION OF THE SUPERINTENDENT OF SCHOOLS (Cont'd.)